depablogroup/LiquidCrystals.jl/docs/src/index.md

 * Dr. Tyler Roberts
 * Dr. Mohammad Rahimi

-All current contributors are affiliated with the Pritzker School of Molecular Engineering at the University of Chicago.
+All current contributors are affiliated with the Pritzker School of Molecular Engineering at the University of Chicago and all the work here has been supervised by [Prof. Juan J. de Pablo](https://pme.uchicago.edu/faculty/juan-de-pablo).